 In general, the most common abuse of animal welfare during transport is overcrowding, followed by poor stockmanship and driving care.
 If commercial drivers follow their weight restrictions they will not overcrowd with market weight cattle, but it is definitely a possibility when moving calves.
 Once loaded get on the road quickly as stationary pushing and fighting (especially with bulls) may start.
 When hiring trucking my only pet peeve of a regulated and highly regarded profession is always waiting until all the trucks are loaded so they can go in a convey.
 I always fail to see the real value in this and cattle are left stationary for a long time.

 Compromised animals are those which have ailments that need special consideration.
 Things like prolapses, lameness, and penile injuries are prime examples.
 These animals need to be segregated and then taken to receive care.
 Attention to these conditions by a veterinarian will make them more marketable and/or give them the potential for recovery.
-There are exceptions but I would argue most times issues may be handled best on farm.
-Phone first and clarify if the clinic wants the animal brought in.
+There are exceptions but I would argue most times issues may be handled best on

 I would suggest everyone display a copy of the Transport Decision tree from the Beef or Dairy Codes of Practice.
 It gives a clear-cut way to make an actual decision on transporting specific conditions.
 There is a section on unfit animals for transport that is worth reviewing.
 Downers, severe lameness and uterine prolapses fit into this category.